 Unlike regular savings interest rates which can fluctuate at any time, a guaranteed investment certificate (GIC) offers you consistent interest throughout your savings term.

 With different GICs terms available, Motive Financial offers some of the competitive rates for registered and non-registered (TFSA and RRSP) GICs.

-Below are the current terms and rates of Motive registered and non-registered (TFSA and RRSP) GICs.
+Below are the current Motive GIC rates on registered and non-registered (TFSA and RRSP) accounts.